Frequently Asked Questions

 This can happen rarely if the club has a lack of coaches.
 The parents of players which cannot be accommodated will be referred to other clubs that have room for more children.
 The parent can register with the other club and a refund will be issued from the Santa Cruz City YSC.

 10. How can I volunteer to coach, help , or become part of the Santa Cruz City YSC?

 Use your child's registration form to let the club know that you want to volunteer; there is a specific box to check for coach, assistant coach, team parent, and sponsor.
-The club always need volunteers, so please sign up to help.
-See the Recreational League page for more information on current needs.
+The club always need volunteer coaches, so please sign up to help.
 The club offers coaching clinics for new and returning coaches.
 For details, see the Coaches page.
-Questions about volunteering can be sent to the club's Volunteers Coordinator.
+Questions about volunteering can be sent to the club's Volunteers Coordinator and Recreation Coach Coordinator.

 By filling our online Sponsor a Team form, or by mailing in a printed form and check.
 Only one sponsor per team, so let us know your intent early in order to reserve your child's team.
 The club also welcome sponsors who do not have children playing in the club!
 See the Sponsors page for further details.

 The club's goal is that no player will be turned away for lack of funds.
 By filling out the online Sponsor a Player form at our Sponsors page you can help the club meet this goal.
 For families in need, information is available at the Financial Aid page.